anthony-df-nguyen/googlePhotosScraper-Vercel/README.md

 # googlephotosscraper/vercel

-This is an Express node.js server built to be hosted on Vercel to act as an API that scrapes a public google photos album and return all image urls back as json data.
+This is an Express node.js server built to be hosted on Vercel to act as an serverless function/API that scrapes a public google photos album and return all image urls back as json data.
+Vercel serverless function requires the entry point JS files to be located in the '/api' folder.

 <h3>Upload/build the server on Vercel</h3>
 <ol>